PaddlePaddle/models/PaddleNLP/Research/ACL2019-DuConv/retrieval_paddle/README.md

 ## Note !!!

 * The script run_train.sh/run_test.sh shows all the processes including data processing and model training/testing.
 Be sure to read it carefully and follow it.
-* The most important step in run_train.sh/run_test.sh is to build candidates by ./tools/construct_candidate.py.
-You have to reimplement the core function yourself: get_candidate_for_conversation
 * The files in ./data and ./model is just empty file to show the structure of the document.